CtrlK

 Specificity

-The description mentions some concrete actions like 'generate a clickable interactive prototype with linked screens', 'Playwright-based interaction testing', 'per-criterion scoring', 'independent judge verdict', and 'versioned output', but these are crammed into a single run-on clause rather than clearly listed as distinct capabilities.
-The specific actions are present but not well-organized.
+The description mentions some concrete actions like 'generate a clickable interactive prototype with linked screens', 'Playwright-based interaction testing', 'per-criterion scoring', 'independent judge verdict', and 'versioned output', but these are crammed into a single long clause rather than clearly listed as distinct capabilities.
+The specificity is moderate—it names the domain and several actions but reads more like a run-on sentence than a structured capability list.

 2 / 3